Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Scoring the loaf with a serrated knifePin

-Use a sharp knife or razor blade to score the bread at a 45-degree angle if you want an “ear.”
-Or make a simple “X” or “+” sign.
-The slash should be 1/4 to 1/2-inch deep.
+To slash the bread, use a sharp knife or razor blade.
+For an “ear,” cut at a 45-degree angle.
+Or, just make a simple “X” or “+” sign.
+The cut should be about 1/4 to 1/2 inch deep.

 using a Challenger bread pan to bake the sourdough loafPin